 Tacoma, WA 98411-6699

-How to Apply for SNAP In Person in Washington
+Applying for SNAP in Person in Washington

 To apply for food stamps in person, simply visit a DSHS Community Service Office.
 These offices can be found in multiple locations throughout the state.
 Note that office hours and specific policies may vary from one location to the next.